-The case will be investigated and the welfare of the animal and their living conditions assessed.
+The case will be investigated and the animal's welfare and living conditions will be assessed.

-Police and inspectors can remove an animal and take them to a place of safety.
-In most cases an inspector gets the owner’s consent before they do this.
-The police have the power to request a vet to put down any animal which they find so ill or injured that moving it would be cruel, whether or not the owner of the animal consents to this.
+Police and inspectors can remove an animal and take it to a place of safety.
+In most cases, an inspector gets the owner’s consent before they do this.
+The police have the power to ask a vet to put down any animal that they find so ill or injured that moving it would be cruel, whether or not the animal's owner agrees to this.

 - persuade or educate the person responsible for the animal to look after the animal properly